nahuel36/nahuel36.github.io/curves/curves.md

 <br/><br/>If you draw a **straight line** from (0,0) to (1,1), then that means that The light will **start off**, and **gradually** and **uniformly** Will increase to reach, in one second, an intensity of 1, finally.
 <br/>![First Curve](./curve1.png "Local Image")

-<br/><br/>Furthermore, if the straight line goes from (0,0) to (2,1) the light will vary from off to intensity 1, but this time the transition will last 2 seconds, because The line measure 2 in the **horizontal** axe.
+<br/><br/>Furthermore, if the straight line goes from (0,0) to (2,1) the light will vary from off to intensity 1, but this time the transition will last 2 seconds, because the line measure 2 in the **horizontal** axe.
 <br/>![Second Curve](./curve2.png "Local Image")

 <br/><br/>If you want a variation of light starting half iluminated that uniformly decrease to quarter iluminated, and everything goes from the second 0,5 and 1,5 seconds.
 Then you have to draw a curve that goes from point (0.5, 0.5) to the point (1.5,0.25)